AistisK22/AistisK22/README.md

 - 👋 Hi, I’m @AistisK22
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning JavaScript, CSS
+- 🌱 I’m currently learning JavaScript/Typescript

 <!---
 AistisK22/AistisK22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.